Markerless Augmented Reality Registration for Surgical Guidance: A Multi-Anatomy Clinical Accuracy Study: Methods

 with robust weights \( w_{\mathbf{p}\mathbf{q}} \).
 We iterate until the change in the objective is \(<0.5\,\mathrm{mm}\) (or a maximum of 30 iterations).
 Finally, we compose the incremental update with the coarse pose to obtain the refined transform

 which we apply to the CT-derived model.

 To enable intraoperative tool guidance and to evaluate surface-tracing error, we track the surgical tool using the HoloLens AHAT sensor following \cite{martin2023sttar}.
 This provides the transformation from the tool to the external optical tracker frame \( \mathcal{O} \).
+This tracking method uses the HoloLens’s ToF depth sensor to detect a pattern of retro-reflective spherical markers attached to a tool, allowing the system to compute the tool’s tip pose with sub-millimeter accuracy.